anthonywray/lifetime-consequences-child-health/README.md

-Replication Package for “Lifetime and intergenerational consequences of poor childhood health”
+Replication package for “Lifetime and intergenerational consequences of poor childhood health”
 ================
 Krzysztof Karbownik and Anthony Wray,